 Statement: Phased Array Radio Frequency systems are generally more expensive.
 Reason: The axiom "you get what you pay for" plays well here.
 You are paying for superior equipment proven by years of published data and tens of thousands of patient treatments.

 Statement: Phased Array Radio Frequency systems require more training to treat patients.
-Reason: We wish it could be a push of a button like a chest X-ray, but effective results require proper treatment planning and simulation, similar to a Linear Accelerator, for vastly superior patient outcomes.
+Reason: We wish it could be a push of a button like a chest X-ray, but practical results require proper treatment planning and simulation, similar to a Linear Accelerator, for vastly superior patient outcomes.

 Statement: Phased Array Radio Frequency has a future.
 Reason: Continuing research and the advancement of software, a simple update can make your existing system work better and better.